A Tool to Improve Academic Writing

 - Students submit papers to Turnitin via vUWS.
 Note: Turnitin is not used in all units at Western Sydney University and may not be utilised for all assignments within a particular unit.

 - The original submission is returned with matching text highlighted and links to the original sources.
-This is called an Originality Report.
+This is called a Similarity Report.

 - More information can found from the Turnitin: Instructional guide for students (PDF).